BINF3101-yohe/Spring2025_finalProjects/uploads/ArnavEarve_Final/FinalProjects-ArnavEarve (2).md

 ## III.
 Results and Discussion

 ### Hydrophobicity Plot
-I generated this plot against the E.coli proteome resulting in Protein 2 having the best hydrophobicity, while Protein 1 had the worst hydrophobicity.
-The importance of this created plot was to check the hydrophobicity for every viral protein, which can help us determine which proteins were used for processes like host cell entry through the endocytoic pathway.
+I generated this plot against the E.coli proteome resulting in the hydrophobicity for the E.coli being near 0 and -0.25.
+However, for the Apis mellifera virus we can see that it its hydrophobicity is lower than the average for E.coli.
+The offical average for E.coli was -0.08 comapared to -0.41 for Apis mellifera.
+There are 23 points plotted for the Apis virus comapred to the 2000 for E.coli.
+In simple this graph is just for comparsion between Apis mellifera virus and E.coli when speaking about hydrophobicity.
 The code I used to create this plot is down below.

 ```python
 from Bio import SeqIO